Police-Data-Accessibility-Project/scrapers/USA/CA/alameda_county/municipality/alameda/README.md

 # Data refresh rate
 Unsure, daily bulletin seems to be two days behind, and the monthly is nearly two months behind.

+Monthly reports are updated 10-14 business days after the end of the month

 # Sample response
 In the folder, include a JSON payload, a PDF, or anything that is representative of what kind of data we get back when we run this scraper.
 Truncate it if necessary.